a-m-analytics/ai-marketing-analytics-dashboard/README.md

 3. **Train the machine learning model in Python**
    - I use Python and pandas to read the data from PostgreSQL.
    - I pick features like spend, impressions, reach, CTR, CPC, CPM, link clicks, and video plays.
-   - I train a regression model (for example, RandomForestRegressor from scikit-learn) to predict `purchases_conversion_value`.
+   - I train a regression model ( RandomForestRegressor from scikit-learn) to predict `purchases_conversion_value`.
    - I then calculate `predicted_roas = predicted_purchases_value / amount_spent_usd`.

 4. **Write predictions back to the database**